plandes/mimic/README.md

 ```

-The Python PostgreSQL client package is also needed, which can be installed with:
+The Python PostgreSQL client package is also needed (not needed for the
+[SQLite](#sqlite-configuration) installs), which can be installed with:
 ```bash
 pip3 install zensols.dbpg
 ```